- What is the ARCP panel?

 - How will I known when my review will be?

 Dates of the main ARCP panels.
 All trainees, including LTFT trainees or those with end dates other than the beginning of August will be reminded by the deanery with at least six weeks notice.
-If you are unsure when your next ARCP will be, contact the GP Support Manager.
+If you are unsure when your next ARCP will be, please contact the assessment team.

 - What evidence is required for a panel review?